chaos-mesh/website/docs/simulate-io-chaos-on-kubernetes.md

     duration: '400s'
   ```

-  In this configuration example, Chaos Mesh injects a delay into the directory `/var/run/etcd` and causes latency of 100 milliseconds to all file system operations (including read, writing, list contents and so on) in this directory.
+  In this configuration example, Chaos Mesh injects a delay into the directory `/var/run/etcd` and causes latency of 100 milliseconds to all file system operations (including read, writing, list contents, and so on) in this directory.

 2. After the configuration file is prepared, use `kubectl` to create an experiment: